 Above from L-to-R in the front are Fred Burns, Maude Eburne, Carol Hughes and Hal Taliaferro.
 L-to-R on horseback are Bob Card, Ted Mapes and Jack Montgomery.
 Crop from a lobby card from the Roy Rogers starrer, THE BORDER LEGION (Republic, 1940).

 Above from L-to-R are Chick Hannan/Hannon, Hank Worden, Lew Morphy, Bob Baker, Wally West and Bob Card in THE SINGING OUTLAW (Universal, 1938).
 That's Herman Hack in the back row center with his hand in the air.
 High in the upper right corner is Art Mix (George Kesterson).

 (Courtesy of Dorothy Hack)

 Members of the Santa Monica Mounted Police unit circa 1939-1940.
-The men in the photo include three western film veterans - from L-to-R are unidentified, Bob Card, Ralph 'Buck' Bucko, unidentified, unidentified, and Herman Hack.
+The men in the photo include three western film veterans - from L-to-R are unidentified, Bob Card (with sergeant stripes), Ralph 'Buck' Bucko, unidentified, unidentified, and Herman Hack.

 Full name: William B. or William P. Patton